-- If the Respondent is a Dean, Director or Registrar, the Complaint should be submitted to the appropriate member of the Senior Management Team (e.g., to the Vice President, Academic if the Respondent is a Dean; to the Vice President, Student Affairs if the Respondent is the Registrar, Director, Learning Resources or Director, Student Services); - If the Respondent is a Vice President or Associate Vice President, the Complaint should be submitted to the College President; - If the Respondent is the President, the Complaint should be submitted to the College Secretary and addressed to the Chair of the College Board. - Complaints must be made in writing; however, in circumstances where the Complainant is unable to submit a written Complaint, they may contact the appropriate recipient of the Complaint for accommodation, which could include accepting an initial verbal report or arranging for the verbal report to be written down by another party. - 3.
-The Complaint should be dated and signed, and set out the following information: - The Complainant's full name, contact information and Employee number; - Specific details regarding the alleged Bullying and Harassment or other alleged violation of this policy, including the dates and locations they occurred; - A list of any potential witnesses; - Where the Complainant has attempted to resolve the alleged violation(s) informally, the details about and results of those efforts; and - Any relevant evidence that supports the allegations, such as text messages, emails or social media communications. - 4.
-Where the Complaint involves more than one Respondent, Complainants are encouraged, to the extent practicable, to address allegations about each Respondent separately. - 5.
+If the Respondent is a Dean, Director or Registrar, the Complaint should be submitted to the appropriate member of the Senior Management Team (e.g., to the Vice President, Academic if the Respondent is a Dean; to the Vice President, Student Affairs if the Respondent is the Registrar, Director, Learning Resources or Director, Student Services);

+- If the Respondent is the Director, SSRM, the Complaint should be submitted to the Vice President, Administrative Services and Chief Financial Officer; - If the Respondent is a Vice President or Associate Vice President, the Complaint should be submitted to the College President; - If the Respondent is the President, the Complaint should be submitted to the College Secretary and addressed to the Chair of the College Board. - Complaints must be made in writing; however, in circumstances where the Complainant is unable to submit a written Complaint, they may contact the appropriate recipient of the Complaint for accommodation, which could include accepting an initial verbal report or arranging for the verbal report to be written down by another party. - 3.
+The Complaint should be dated and signed, and set out the following information: - The Complainant's full name, contact information and Employee or Student number (as appropriate); - Specific details about the alleged discriminatory comments, actions or other behaviours or violation of this policy, including the dates and locations they occurred; - A list of any potential witnesses; and - Where the Complainant has attempted to resolve the alleged violation(s) informally, the details about and results of those efforts.

+Any relevant evidence that supports the allegations, such as text messages, emails or social media communications, should also be included with the Complaint.

+- 4. Where the Complaint involves more than one Respondent, Complainants are encouraged, to the extent practicable, to address allegations about each Respondent separately. - 5.
 A Complainant has the right to withdraw a Complaint at any stage of the process.
 However, the College may continue to act on the issue(s) identified in the Complaint where it is obligated by law or policy to do so.